MairtinHearty/mywork/README.md

 ## Wireframes

-Pay attention to the URLs.
+_Hint:_ Pay attention to the URLs.

 ![](wireframes/album-root-path.png)